pjlast/heml/README.md

 ## Editor support

+`heml` leverages the OCaml LSP for feedback directly in your editor.
+No special LSP or plugin is required other than the standard OCaml LSP.

-Since heml is basically HEEx, you can use the [HEEx treesitter grammar](https://github.com/phoenixframework/tree-sitter-heex) for syntax highlighting.
+Since `heml` is basically HEEx, you can use the [HEEx treesitter grammar](https://github.com/phoenixframework/tree-sitter-heex) for syntax highlighting.

 ### Neovim